How does cool-touch handle design work and is it safe?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which air fryer to trust around cool-touch handle design.
+Every product scored on safety, efficacy, and usability - so you know which air fryer to trust around cool-touch handle design.

 No. While most modern air fryers claim cool-touch handles, the actual temperature varies significantly between models and increases with cooking duration and temperature.
 Silicone-wrapped handles consistently stay cooler than bare plastic or metal handles.
 We recommend testing your specific model after 20+ minutes at maximum temperature.